 Let r be the current return value (17.12).
 Then the current return value becomes undefined.
-Any open streams associated with any asynchronous for loops (17.6.3) and yield-each (17.16.2) statements executing within the dynamic scope of h are canceled.
+Any open streams associated with any asynchronous for loops (17.6.3) and yield-each (17.16.2) statements executing within the dynamic scope of h are canceled, in the order of their nesting, innermost first.